Smart Building Automation

 A typical BAS consists of four layers.
 Each one has a distinct purpose and carries out a different portion of the automation process, from the user interface to end results.
 These slabs are the basic blocks of any BAS, whether it’s simple or complex.

-Most importantly, the server can be used to expose API for third-party applications.
+Most importantly, the server can be used to expose an API for third-party applications.

 Components of a Building Automation System: